- Other Titles

-- 79.0 x 39.0 x 18.0cm
+- 79.0 x 39.0 x 18.0 cm

 Originating in the north-west regions of present-day Pakistan and Afghanistan, the art of Gandhara represents a unique meeting of East and West.
-From these sources there emerged a remarkable new art that flourished during the first four centuries of the Christian era.
+From these sources there emerged a remarkable new art that flourished during the first four centuries of the current era.
 This figure of a Maitreya is distinguished by its quiet and contemplative attitude, the distinctive face with prominent moustache, the flowing drapery, the ornate pedestal, and the right foot casually raised leaving an empty sandal on the footstool.
-The right hand lightly touches the head in a pensive gesture, and the left holds a covered casket or alms bowl.
+The right hand lightly touches the head in a pensive gesture, and the left holds a covered water bowl.
 It is an image that beautifully and richly embraces its cosmopolitan heritage and lays the foundations for the great traditions of East Asian Buddhist sculpture.

 Asian Art Department, AGNSW, 1999

-The Art Gallery of New South Wales Bulletin Feb 1998-Apr 1998, Feb 1998-Apr 1998, 41 (colour illus.).
+Jonathan Cooper (Editor), The Art Gallery of New South Wales Bulletin, Sydney, Feb 1998-Apr 1998, 41 (colour illus.).

-Bruce James (Australia) (Author), Edmund Capon (England; Australia, b.1940) (Director), Art Gallery of New South Wales handbook, Domain, 1999, 288 (colour illus.).
+Bruce James, Art Gallery of New South Wales handbook, 'Asian Collection: South Asia', pg.
+288-297, Sydney, 1999, 288 (colour illus.).

-'New Dimensions', by Jackie Menzies, pg.
-54-63., Arts of Asia Nov 2003-Dec 2003, Nov 2003-Dec 2003, 59 (colour illus.). no.11
+Jackie Menzies, Arts of Asia, 'New Dimensions', pg.
+54-63, Hong Kong, Nov 2003-Dec 2003, 59 (colour illus.). no.11

-'Sensuous Spirituality: Hindu and Buddhist Art from the Indic Cultural Realm' by Pratapaditya Pal, pg.
-80-87., Orientations Sep 2000, Sep 2000, 82 (illus.; colour illus.). fig.4 and 4a (detail)
+Pratapaditya Pal, Orientations, 'Sensuous Spirituality: Hindu and Buddhist Art from the Indic Cultural Realm', pg.
+80-87, Hong Kong, Sep 2000, 82 (illus.; colour illus.). fig.4 and 4a (detail)

-Adventures in Asia.
-An education kit for the Asian gallery 2003, 2003, 1 (colour illus.). card no.1
+Public Programmes Department, Art Gallery of New South Wales, Adventures in Asia.
+An education kit for the Asian gallery, Sydney, 2003, 1 (colour illus.). card no.1